Hillsborough disaster: Victims

 In total, ninety-seven people died as a result of injuries incurred during the disaster.
 Ninety-four people, aged from 10 to 67 years old, died on the day, either at the stadium, in the ambulances, or shortly after arrival at hospital.
 A total of 766 people were reported to have suffered injuries, among whom 300 were hospitalised.
 The less seriously injured survivors who did not live in the Sheffield area were advised to seek treatment for their injuries at hospitals nearer to their homes.
-On 19 April, the death toll reached 95 when 14-year-old Lee Nicol died in hospital after being taken off life support.
-The death toll reached 96 in March 1993, when artificial feeding and hydration were withdrawn from 22-year-old Tony Bland after nearly four years, during which time he had remained in a persistent vegetative state showing no sign of improvement.
+On 19 April, the number of deaths reached 95 when 14-year-old Lee Nicol died in hospital after being taken off life support.
+The 96th victim died in March 1993, when artificial feeding and hydration were withdrawn from 22-year-old Tony Bland after nearly four years, during which time he had remained in a persistent vegetative state showing no sign of improvement.

 This followed a legal challenge in the High Court by his family to have his treatment withdrawn, a landmark challenge which succeeded in November 1992.

 Andrew Devine, aged 22 at the time of the disaster, suffered similar injuries to Tony Bland and was also diagnosed as being in a persistent vegetative state.
-In March 1997—just before the eighth anniversary of the disaster—it was reported he had emerged from the condition and was able to communicate using a touch-sensitive pad, and he had been showing signs of awareness of his surroundings for up to three years before.
-Devine died in 2021, as a consequence of the injuries sustained at Hillsborough, with his death being ruled by the coroner to have been an unlawful killing, raising the total death toll of the disaster to 97.
+In March 1997 – just before the eighth anniversary of the disaster – it was reported he had emerged from the condition and was able to communicate using a touch-sensitive pad, and he had been showing signs of awareness of his surroundings for up to three years before.
+Devine died in 2021, as a consequence of the injuries sustained at Hillsborough; the coroner ruled that he had been unlawfully killed and thus the 97th fatality of the disaster.